 Because Mercyhurst focuses on providing hands-on opportunities for our students to apply their knowledge, we have invested millions of dollars in facilities and technology.
 In many cases, our students have access to facilities that rival that of major universities but with small class sizes, students actually have the ability to use the equipment rather than watching someone else use it.
 Check out your intended major's website to learn more and visit campus to get the full effect!

 Audrey Hirt Academic Center

-The 45,000 square foot Audrey Hirt Academic Center was built in 2002 with Collegiate Gothic architecture to compliment the majestic Tudor style of Old Main.
-Distinguished by a splendid dome visible from the four corners of the campus, the Audrey Hirt Academic Center contains an atrium, technology-rich classrooms, faculty offices, the Walker Recital Hall and special facilities for graphic arts, communication, education, the honors program and the college yearbook.
+The 45,000 square foot Audrey Hirt Academic Center was built in 2002 with Collegiate Gothic architecture to complement the majestic Tudor style of Old Main.
+Distinguished by a dome visible from the four corners of the campus, the Audrey Hirt Academic Center contains an atrium, technology-rich classrooms, faculty offices, the Walker Recital Hall and special facilities for graphic arts, communication, education, the honors program and the college yearbook.

 Zurn Hall of Science and Fine Arts

 The Zurn Hall of Science and Fine Arts contains modern, well-equipped science laboratories for archaeology, biology, chemistry, forensics, geology, physics and earth-space studies and spacious art studios for drawing, painting, ceramics and photography.